UNIS Details New Video Releases: Neon Rush, Monster Kart, Dino Storm, Carnival Shot & More

 Monster Kart pair of games by UNIS

-There is this new trailer too which shows some of the game in motion.
+There is this new promotional video too which shows some of the game in motion.
 UNIS had previously posted a different trailer – it doesn’t hurt to have options though:

 Something about this reminds me of the super obscure Nuon DVD kart racer Merlin Racing, although I would chalk that up to pure coincidence.
 There are plenty of elements shared by kart racers, but it is something that came to mind – other than the obvious Big N links.